pja35/SXP/docs/wiki/MukhamedovRyan.md

     convinced of this.

 How different is that from the Designated Verifiable Escrows of [AsokanSchunter](/wiki/AsokanSchunter "wikilink")?
-How secure are they?
-Here the further reference on PCS given is [GarayJakobssonMackenzie](/wiki/GarayJakobssonMackenzie "wikilink").
+This is discussed in [GarayJakobssonMackenzie](/wiki/GarayJakobssonMackenzie "wikilink").

 Outline of the protocol